 Public speaking is not something I ever imagined I’d be doing.
 It pretty much terrified me.

-But, last July my husband and I went to Candidate Seminar with Baptist Mid-Missions.
+But in July of 2018, my husband and I went to Candidate Seminar with Baptist Mid-Missions.

 (The Lord called us to serve at Missionary Acres and now we are on deputation…)

 Do you know what I had to do as part of that experience?

 Get up and give my testimony.
 Not just in the small conference center with the other missionary candidates, but also in two different churches.
 One on Sunday morning and one on Sunday night.

 The first one wasn’t too bad…it was small.

 But the other one?
 That church was so big!

 And I did it.
 I stood there and spoke.
 Aloud.